Calibrated Forecasting and Persuasion: Introduction

-\textbf{No-Regret and Online Learning:} There has been a growing interest in investigating regret minimization in dynamic strategic interactions.
-We focus on optimizing against regret minimizing agents (\citealp{Braverman2018}, \citealp{DengSivanregret}, \citealp{lin2024generalized}).
+\textbf{Regret minimization and Online Learning:} Regret minimization, which uses the best fixed action in hindsight as a natural benchmark, provides simple procedures for online decision-making and ensures behavior that leads to as-if rational outcomes (see \citealp{cesalugosi}, \citealp{hart2013simple}).
+There has been growing interest in studying regret minimization within strategic environments.
+We focus on optimizing against regret minimizing agents \citep{Braverman2018, DengSivanregret, camara2020mechanisms, lin2024generalized}.
 The closest paper is \cite{lin2024generalized}, which independently studies a repeated sender-receiver setting and provides non-asymptotic bounds on what the sender can guarantee.
 They analyze an i.i.d. setting where the sender knows the state in each period.
 In contrast, our framework is broader, allowing the sender to know only the distribution of states.
 Consequently, their bounds and techniques do not directly apply to our setup.
-A natural class of regret learning algorithms called \textit{mean-based learning algorithms} was introduced by \cite{Braverman2018} and further explored in \cite{DengSivanregret}.
-A common theme in the literature is that the sender can obtain a higher utility than the rational benchmark when facing such algorithms.
-Similarly, we show the sender can obtain a higher utility than the calibration benchmark against a mean-based leaner.
-Our contribution is to show a novel connection between regret minimization and the calibration test as heuristics for decision-making.
+A natural class of regret learning algorithms called \textit{mean-based learning algorithms} was introduced by \cite{Braverman2018} and further explored by \cite{DengSivanregret}.
+A common theme in the literature is that the sender can obtain higher payoff than the rational benchmark when facing such algorithms.
+Similarly, we show the sender can obtain a higher utility than the calibration benchmark against a mean-based learner.
+We show a novel connection between regret minimization and the calibration test as heuristics for decision-making.
 Additionally, \textit{U-calibration}, as introduced in \cite{kleinberg2023u}, is relevant as it ensures low external regret for receivers with unknown payoff functions.
-Finally, we use tools from online learning to solve the dynamic game (see \citealp{bernsteinmanorshimkin}, \citealp{mannorTsitsiklisYu}). \\